 AP Biology is designed to be the equivalent of a college introductory biology course.
 The three general content areas covered will include Molecules and Cells, Hereditary and Evolution, and Organisms and Populations.
 Laboratory skills and an appreciation of science as a dynamic process will be gained through designing, implementing, and interpreting complex labs.
 Analytical skills and thought processes will be developed to assess the rapidly changing science of biology, especially as it relates to environmental and social concerns.
 All students are expected to take the corresponding AP exam at their own expense.

-Prerequisite(s): B or above in Honors Biology and B or above in Honors Chemistry
+Prerequisite(s): B+ or higher in Honors Biology and completion or concurrent enrollment in Honors Chemistry